 Speech therapy specialty services

 We have therapists who are certified several advanced speech therapy treatments, including:

 - Lee Silverman Voice Treatment (LSVT) LOUD.
-LSVT Loud is used by speech and language pathologists to assist with vocal intensity in people with Parkinson’s disease.
+LSVT LOUD is used by speech therapists to assist with vocal intensity in people with Parkinson's disease.

 - Myofascial release.
 This is a stretching method for improving muscle elasticity, strength, and range of motion for improved swallowing, voice and speech production.

 - Speaking valve trials.
 A speaking valve, often a Passy-Muir Valve (PMV), is a one-way valve that attaches to the outside opening of the tracheostomy tube and allows air to pass into the tracheostomy but not out through it.
 This valve allows someone to speak more normally.
 A trial must be conducted to ensure the value can be tolerated in their daily life.